Table of Contents

 The puckered blue-green leaves with purple midribs on this cold-tolerant Lacinato cultivar turn purple when the temperature decreases.

-This type, like the variety mentioned above, is tender and adaptable, performing as well raw and cooked.
+Like the variety mentioned above, this type is tender and adaptable, performing as well as raw and cooked.

 These early-maturing plants reach full maturity in 30 to 60 days.
-They grow to be 24 to 48 inches tall with a spread of 12 to 14 inches, making them perfect for container planting.
+They grow 24 to 48 inches tall with a spread of 12 to 14 inches, making them perfect for container planting.

 6. Dwarf Siberian Kale

-It has a peculiar flavour with notes of cabbage, and its blue-green leaves are gently ruffled.
+It has a peculiar flavour with cabbage notes, and its blue-green leaves are gently ruffled.

 Because of their softness, they're ideal for eating raw in sandwiches and salads.

 The compact size of Dwarf Siberian' makes it ideal for container planting.